 The term, 'Catabolism,' comes from the Greek word, 'Cata,' which means, 'down.'
-Catabolism is a process consisting of all of the reactions during which larger molecules are broken down into smaller ones, releasing energy.
-An example of this process is the digestion of protein which is then broken down into amino acids that a person's body can absorb and use through the metabolic process, storing glycogen in their liver for energy.
-Chemically, this process is known as an, 'Oxidation Reaction.'
+Catabolism is a process consisting of all the reactions during which larger molecules are broken down into smaller ones, releasing energy.
+This process is exemplified by the digestion of protein which is then broken down into amino acids that a person's body can absorb and use through the metabolic process, storing glycogen in their liver for energy.
+Chemically, this process is known as an 'Oxidation Reaction.'

 The term, 'Anabolism,' comes from the Greek word, 'Ana,' which means, 'up.'
-Anabolism is a process consisting of all of the reactions during which the assembly of small molecules are created into larger ones and then stored as energy in newly formed chemical bonds.
-An example of this is the assembly of amino acids into larger proteins and the subsequent synthesis of fat and glycogen for the person to use as energy.
-Chemically, this synthetic process is known as a, 'Reduction Reaction.'
+Anabolism is a process consisting of all the reactions during which the assembly of small molecules are created into larger ones and then stored as energy in newly formed chemical bonds.
+This is evidenced by the assembly of amino acids into larger proteins and the subsequent synthesis of fat and glycogen for the person to use as energy.
+Chemically, this synthetic process is known as a 'Reduction Reaction.'

 Defining Metabolic Rate

 The term, 'Metabolic Rate,' refers to the amount of chemical energy a person frees from their body per unit time.
-Chemical energy is something that is measured in calories, or the amount of energy that will heat one gram of water by one degree Celsius.
+Chemical energy is measured in calories, or the amount of energy that will heat one gram of water by one degree Celsius.
 It is easier to measure calories by kilo-calories, or, 'kcal's'.
-One kcal is 1,000 calories; something that both food labels and Dietitians refer to as a calorie with a capital, 'C.' - (How to Count and Calculate Calories) A person's metabolic rate is commonly expressed in terms of kcal's per hour or day.
-One way to measure someone's metabolic rate is through the use of a, 'Spirometer,' which is a device that measures their rate of oxygen consumption.
-For every liter of oxygen a person breathes, they use about 4.82 kcal's of energy from glycogen or fat.
+One kcal is 1,000 calories; something that both food labels and Dietitians refer to as a calorie with a capital, 'C.'.
+A person's metabolic rate is commonly expressed in terms of kcal's per hour or day.
+One way to measure someone's metabolic rate is through the use of a 'Spirometer,' which is a device that measures their rate of oxygen consumption.
+For every liter of oxygen a person breathes, they use about 4.82 kcal of energy from glycogen or fat.